-Additionally, due to the limitations of data collection, some timestpes' individual data maybe disappear in temporal transformer, and some pedestrians are also possible to crop up in spatial transformer.
-Therefore, we adapt the mask attention mechanism \cite{cheng2022masked} to address the issue of series varying, so that length-varying sequence data can be processed by spatial-temporal transformer.
+Additionally, due to limitations in data collection, certain timesteps of individual trajectories may be unrecorded in the temporal transformer, while some pedestrians may appear intermittently in the spatial transformer.
+To address this variability, a masked attention mechanism \cite{cheng2022masked} is employed, enabling the spatial–temporal transformer to robustly handle length-varying sequence data.

 where attention mask matrix $\mathcal{M}$ is defined to handle the issue of varying length data and to encode relative distance feature $\omega(n,t)=f_{fc}(dis(\text{agent-pair}))$ into the attention as follows: